JackPikatea/pikatea-documentation/docs/guide/ahk.md

 Place the script in your windows startup folder so that it runs automatically when you turn on your computer.

-You can find the offical documenation for AHK at [https://www.autohotkey.com](https://www.autohotkey.com/) but this should give you enough info to get started.
+You can find the official documentation for AHK at [https://www.autohotkey.com](https://www.autohotkey.com/) but this should give you enough info to get started.